mobarski/vimes2/asm/notes.md

 | **if a >= b** | `load a sub b jn end-if ... end-if:`           |
 |  **if a > b** | `load a sub b jn end-if jz end-if ... end-if:` |

+# MK13

+- IDEA: stdio reads and writes from acc
+-